lucasherediadv/scr/setup_dotfiles/README.md

 # Setup dotfiles

-Simple script to quickly setup my configuration files in another system.
+Quickly setup my configuration files in another system.

 ## How to use